Aru23-prog/cryptonite_taskphase_arunima/module 3/challenge9.md

 # An epic filesystem Quest
-## did not understand the theory tried varies logic but did not receive flag
+## did not understand the theory tried various logic but did not receive flag